fedeflowers/Thesis/README.md

 # Thesis
-thesis in computer science Master degree
+thesis in computer science Master degree,

+The aim is to test diffusion generative models against membership inference attacks